-Three great prizes are being offered for participants who take their Accessible Customer Service training early.
+Three great prizes are being offered for participants who take their Accessibility Training (Customer Service) early.

 The prizes are three $100 gift cards to University of Manitoba Campo restaurants and the U of M Bookstore.
 Two draws will take place, one at the end of August where there will be two chances to win (one restaurant gift card and one bookstore gift card), and one at the end of October (one restaurant gift card).
 Names of individuals completing training through UM Learn, Learning and Organizational Development or group in-person training will be entered automatically.

 Customer Service is the first of five accessibility standards under the Accessibility for Manitobans Act, or AMA, with the others, still to come, being information and communication, transportation, employment and the built environment.

 The AMA requires “customer service” training of all faculty and staff who work with students or the public.
 According to the legislation, this customer service training must be completed by Nov.
 1, 2017.

 The language of the Act uses “customer service” as a general term to cover relationships that could be characterized as having a service component.

 Is the Customer Service training mandatory?
 Is there a deadline to complete training?